 Somewhere on our website, you may have read the words "triple bottom line."
 As more people choose to build businesses that aspire to create positive change, the triple bottom line is used more and more to describe their companies' strategy and approach.
 It means that a business applies a framework that positively impacts three areas: the environment, the economy, and the social development of a group of people.
 While it is rooted in accounting (and originates from the term "bottom line"), it is used intensely in the social impact community to measure the positive impact a business creates.

 Our road into food production (and running a food business) came by accident.
-I wanted to tackle the rise in anti-Muslim and anti-Semitic hate crimes and speech that had jumped up after the 2016 election cycle began.
-I spent the next year hosting Shabbat Salaam interfaith dinners across the US before people requested that we sell our foods.
-Shortly after being accepted into the TED Residency for our "Interfaith Meat" and "Shabbat Salaam" events, I moved to New York City and founded Abe's Eats.
+I wanted to tackle the rise in anti-Muslim and anti-Semitic hate crimes and speech that had jumped after the 2016 election cycle began.
+I spent the next year hosting Shabbat Salaam interfaith dinners across the US before people requested selling our foods.
+After being accepted into the TED Residency for our "Interfaith Meat" and Shabbat Salaam events, I moved to New York City and founded Abe's Eats.

 Abe's Eats Founder